SparklePigBang/cunt-soul/README.md

-The official rules of the card game: Cunt-Soul
+The Official Rules of the Card Game: Cunt-Soul
 ==============================================